Alexandre-Georges/machine-learning/deep-learning-python/README.md

 - Simple hold-out validation :  regular case where we have 3 sets; bad when not a lot of data is available, the validation and test sets are too small to be statisctically representative
 - K-fold validation :
 The data gets splitted in chunks (4-5) of same size.
 The model is created and trained on the 4/5 of the data and validated for each fold (the validation set changes everytime).
 The results are averaged over each fold.

-With shuffling : the data is shuffled before each fold.
+- Iterated K-fold validation With shuffling : the data is shuffled before each fold and the training is done P times

 To keep in mind :
 - the data should be representative (shuffling in some cases)